Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 #### Transactions data

 The transaction data represent the number and details of transactions processed by the Gateway during a period of time.
 You can limit the number of transactions sent to the platform, or completely turn this feature off, by applying a sampling configuration to the Traceability Agent.
-See [Sampling](/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling/#sampling).
+See [Trace Sampling](/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling/#sampling).

 The transactions can be redacted (by default) and/or sanitized, according to your need, before sending the information to Amplify platform.
 See [Trace redaction](/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction/).